 Our mission is to reduce suffering, promote resilience, and realise human potential across the lifespan.
 We employ rigorous science to make the benefits of MBCT attainable for all.

 The OMC works to advance the understanding of evidence based mindfulness through research, publication, training and advocacy.
 We engage in:

 - Research – undertaking world leading academic research and initiatives to promote mindfulness in the wider community.

-- Training – we offer a Masters programme and Foundational training in MBCT, and a programme of continuing professional development.
+- Training – we offer training in how to become an MBCT teacher and a programme of continuing professional development.

 - Teaching – we offer 8 week MBCT courses, open to all, throughout the year.